 In contrast, rural areas and public schools often struggle with limited resources, which can affect the quality of English education and lower English proficiency in these regions.

-At the university level, some top universities, like Boğaziçi and METU, offer programs in English, and they usually require students to complete an English preparatory year.
+At the university level, top universities like Boğaziçi and METU offer programs in English and usually require students to complete an English preparatory year.
 However, not all universities teach in English, so the extent of English use can vary.

 Despite these efforts, Turkey’s overall English proficiency is moderate.
-The focus on memorization in schools, rather than practical use, is a challenge that the country is working to overcome.
+The focus on memorization in schools rather than practical use is a challenge the country is working to overcome.

 How To Learn The Turkish Language

 If you want to learn more Turkish phrases, there are plenty of tools that will help you do just that.
-Who knows, maybe you’ll be able to sit down with a Turkish coffee or cay and have a real conversation with a local!
+Who knows, maybe you’ll be able to sit down with a Turkish coffee or cay and have an honest conversation with a local!

 Language Learning Apps